 Well, half the year is gone already.
 I hope you are enjoying your summer, and getting in some family fun time.
 Rising high school seniors will have some work to complete, too, as there is a lot of college planning that needs to be done over the next few months.

 - Family Size: This is an important factor in calculating financial aid.
-It is NOT about who you support financially, and NOT about who lives with you.
-For a dependent student, the parents’ household size will include the student, parents, and the parents’ other children.
+For a dependent student, the parents’ household size will include the student, parents, siblings and the parents’ other children.

 - Federal Pell Grant: Designed to assist students from low-income households, the Pell Grant is the largest federal grant program offered to undergraduate students.
 To qualify for a Pell Grant, a student must demonstrate financial need by completing and submitting the FAFSA.
 A great deal of focus is being placed on increasing the size of Pell Grants, so it will definitely be worthwhile to complete the FAFSA this year.